UVADS/distributed_computing/03_dataframes_and_spark_sql/intro_and_learning_outcomes.md

 - Identify the benefits of columnar data formats like Parquet

+- Explain how Spark SQL uses the Catalyst Optimizer at a high level: concepts and stages

 - Execute an end-to-end predictive modeling project using a large dataset